Infertility FAQs

 A mild pain killer can be taken if required.
 The doctor will give you instructions for your after-care medications.

-Embryo Transfer FAQs
+IVF Cycle & Embryo Transfer FAQs

 If you have a number of good quality embryos left that are not transferred, then there is the option to freeze them.
 These can be used in a cycle at a later date in case the first cycle is unsuccessful, or if you decide you wish to have more children in the future.
-Dr. Amaro will advise regarding the quality and quantity remaining and let you know if it would be beneficial for you.
-The warranty we offer means that remaining frozen embryo transfers are done for free, in case we are not successful the first time

 Some patients on a tight time scale do travel home the evening after their transfer however we advise to wait until at least the following day before flying home.
 Flying or any other mode of transportation has not been shown to have any adverse effects on embryo transfer.